Domanoc/Combat-Data-Core-Mod/docs/ModFramework/Features/AddingWeaponType.md

 The IsResearched, CanBeConstructed and GiveFreeItem flags will determines how this weapon is used by the framework.
 - IsResearched = false, will expect that the weapon will be added to a research to unlock this.
 - IsResearched = true, will enable the weapon from the game start provided CanBeConstructed = true is also set.
-- CanBeConstructed = false, will not create a listing in the shop for this weapon
+- CanBeConstructed = false, will not create a listing in the shop for this weapon.
 - GiveFreeItem = true, will trigger a free weapon when a research unlocks this.

 This type has [localization](../Localization.md) support.